 The present Chapter 1 gives an overview of the PARI/GP system; gp2c is distributed separately and comes with its own manual.
 Chapter 2 describes the GP programming language and the gp calculator.
 Chapter 3 describes all routines available in the calculator.
-Programming in library mode is explained in Chapters 4 and 5 in a separate booklet: User's Guide to the PARI library (libpari.dvi.
+Programming in library mode is explained in Chapters 4 and 5 in a separate booklet: User's Guide to the PARI library (libpari.pdf.

-A tutorial for gp is provided in the standard distribution: A tutorial for PARI/GP (tutorial.dvi) and you should read this first.
+A tutorial for gp is provided in the standard distribution: A tutorial for PARI/GP (tutorial.pdf) and you should read this first.
 You can then start over and read the more boring stuff which lies ahead.
-You can have a quick idea of what is available by looking at the gp reference card (refcard.dvi or refcard.ps).
+You can have a quick idea of what is available by looking at the gp general reference card (refcard.pdf; other more specialized reference cards are available).
 In case of need, you can refer to the complete function description in Chapter 3.